-About WBKO ABC13Professional Telecasting, adopted the WBKO (an acronym for Bowling Green, Kentucky's Own) call sign and instituted color telecasting for local in-studio programming and newscasts in 1971.
-By this time, the station had moved to studios on East 10th Street in downtown Bowling Green.
-In 1976, a local group known as Bluegrass Media bought WBKO from Professional Telecasting.
-It remained in Bluegrass's hands until 1983 when broadcaster A. Richard Benedek took over.
-Under Benedek's management in 1985, WBKO built its present studios on Russellville Road.
+About WBKO ABC13In 1971, Professional Telecasting took the call letters WBKO (an abbreviation for Bowling Green, Kentucky's Own) and introduced color telecasting for local in-studio programming and newscasts.
+The station had relocated to studios on East 10th Street in downtown Bowling Green by this point.
+WBKO was purchased from Professional Telecasting by a local consortium known as Bluegrass Media in 1976.
+It remained in Bluegrass' hands until 1983, when it was taken up by broadcaster A. Richard Benedek.
+WBKO's current Russellville Road studios were erected in 1985 under Benedek's administration.

 Because the Bowling Green market was ranked 183 at the time, a deal between this station and the area's cable provider permitted WBKO to create a cable-exclusive WB affiliate, "WBWG," under The WB 100+ Station Group on October 7, 2001.
 Because it was a cable-only station, the Federal Communications Commission did not formally acknowledge the "WBWG" call sign (FCC).
 "WBWG" received sales and promotional possibilities from WBKO.
 WB12 was assigned to the station's WB+ cable channel on September 3, 2002.